hugol-v/hugol-v.github.io/_misc/schwarz-pick_denjoy-wolff.md

 ---
 layout: page
 title: "Note to self: Upper Half-Plane Fixed Point Theorems"
-description: Notes on versions of the Schwarz–Pick Lemma, Denjoy–Wolff Theorem and Complex Implicit Function Theorem in the upper half-plane, with a focus on their relevance to deterministic equivalents in random matrix theory.
+description: Small set of notes on versions of the Schwarz–Pick Lemma, Denjoy–Wolff Theorem and Complex Implicit Function Theorem in the upper half-plane, with a focus on their relevance to deterministic equivalents in random matrix theory.
 importance: 1
 img: assets/img/det_equiv_conv.png
 related_publications: false
 ---

-- Add image of equation in header
-- Add description of file
-- Add section numbers
-- Add plot

 ### Motivation

 ---

 If you've spent any time with random matrix theory like I have recently you will almost certainly run into something called a *deterministic equivalent*.
-These often show up as functions mapping the upper half of the complex plane $$\mathbb{H}$$ into itself that solve some fixed-point equation.
+These often show up as functions mapping the upper half of the complex plane $$\mathbb{H} = \{ z \in \mathbb{C} : \mathrm{Im}(z) > 0 \}$$ into itself that solve some fixed-point equation.

 To give a concrete example, suppose we take a random matrix of the form $$X = C^{1/2} Z$$, where: